Deployment architecture

 Medium-sized deployment

-All server components will communicate through the database.
+- All server components communicate through the database

-In this deployment mode, unless all components run on the same host, you must use a distributed storage implementation like Google Cloud Storage, AWS S3, or Azure Blob Storage.
+In this mode, if components are distributed across multiple hosts, you must use a shared internal storage implementation such as Google Cloud Storage, AWS S3, or Azure Blob Storage.

 High-availability deployment